-I am in no way saying that we know everything, or that our way is the only way.
-I actually am writing this because we are still learning and while we do, I'll continue to share with you.
-I simply am proud of the fact that we crushed paying back our loans, and that we continue to live an adventurous life even as 'adults'.
+I am in no way saying that we know everything or that our way is the only way.
+I actually am writing this because we are still learning, and while we do, I'll continue to share it with you.
+I simply am proud of the fact that we crushed paying back our loans and that we continue to live an adventurous life even as 'adults'.

 First off, we aim to live with "low expenses"- meaning everything that we pay each month.
-We never want this number to go too high or else if disaster hits we wont be able to stay afloat.
+We never want this number to go too high, or else if disaster hits, we won't be able to stay afloat.
 Many people will say different things, but our rule of thumb is that we have enough saved that we could live for 6 months if we both lost our jobs.
-BUT ALSO, that one of our incomes could pay all of our expenses if one of us were to lose our job.
+BUT ALSO, one of our incomes could pay all of our expenses if one of us were to lose our job.
 We never touch our savings, and we adjust when necessary.

 Our first decision for our budget was where we would live.
 Did we want to buy a house and pay a mortgage?
 Did we want to rent?
 Did we want roommates?
 Etc.

-We decided as newlyweds we wanted a 'house' of our own, but were not yet ready to purchase one- therefor we rent.
-Searching for a house to rent is HARD, because even though its a rental, it was our first place of our own- and we wanted it to be special.
+We decided as newlyweds we wanted a 'house' of our own, but were not yet ready to purchase one- therefore we rent.
+Searching for a house to rent is HARD because even though it's a rental, it was our first place of our own- and we wanted it to be special.

 We made a list of priorities- and searched for months!!
 (We had the luxury of taking our time since we were living at home with my parents).
 Our priorities included LOCATIONS, GARAGE, and COST.
-We desperately wanted to live close to Alexanders grandparents, which is a beautiful place to be- but definitely on the pricier side.
-So while we could find places in our price range, it was hard to find ones matching our other priorities.
-On the other hand we could easily find our other priorities if we gave up the location.
-But ALAS, we found one that hit all 3 of our priorities and our patience paid off.
+We desperately wanted to live close to Alexander's grandparents, which is a beautiful place to be but definitely on the pricier side.
+So while we could find places in our price range, it was hard to find ones that matched our other priorities.
+On the other hand, we could easily find our other priorities if we gave up the location.
+But ALAS, we found one that hit all 3 of our priorities, and our patience paid off.